 Ghat ki Guni was founded by Maharaja Sawai Jai Singh II, the founder of Jaipur city in 1739.
 Layout plan of Ghat ki Guni area envisaged Mughal style terraced gardens like Sisodia Rani Garden, Vidhyadhar Garden and Raj Niwas Garden.
 These gardens were styled & inspired by the famous Mughal gardens of Delhi, Kashmir and elsewhere.
 Apart from these gardens, there are dwelling units, Havelis and many temples lining both sides of the road.
 Over the period of time, many people moved out of these buildings and now they are deserted.

 Jaipur was envisaged as a major trading city by Maharaja Sawai Jai Singh II (the founder of Jaipur) due to its favorable location.
-The layout of Jaipur had incorporated this element.
-Delhi road and Agra road were the main entry points to the city.
-Entry to the city from Delhi road was from north direction while the entry from Agra was from East direction.
-Both Agra & Delhi, had immense importance during Mughal rule as they were the center of Mughal power, ruling over vast tracts of northern India, spanning right from Afghanistan to Bangladesh.
+The layout of Jaipur incorporated this element.
+Delhi Road and Agra Road were the main entry points to the city.
+Entry to the city from Delhi road was from the north while the entry from Agra was from the east direction.
+Both Agra & Delhi had immense importance during Mughal rule as they were the center of Mughal power, ruling over vast tracts of northern India, spanning right from Afghanistan to Bangladesh.

 The entire area has now been renovated by Amer Development Authority (ADA) recently after years of neglect.
 In fact, before the renovation took place, all these heritage structures were in a dilapidated state.

-Various shapes of entrances gates are quite striking!
+Various shapes of entrance gates are quite striking!

-These doors are reminiscent of the bygone era!
+These doors are reminiscent of a bygone era!

 Looking at the beauty of Ghat Ki Guni, we can probably guess the political importance of Agra during Mughal emperor Akbar’s rule; it was the capital of the Mughal empire for more than a century!!

 Ghat ki Guni served as a recreational area for the Jaipur Royalty.
-It is 4 Km from the walled city area of Jaipur and served as a glimpse of the beautiful city that lay ahead.
-This is evident from the description of Reginald Herber as detailed above.
+It is 4 km from the walled city area of Jaipur and serves as a glimpse of the beautiful city that lies ahead.
+This is evident from the description of Reginald Heber as detailed above.

 Stay updated with Jaipurthrumylens!! via Facebook, Twitter, Instagram